Evaluation of Tarique Rahman’s Strategic Evolutions in Public Persona - Bangladesh HR Defender | Human Rights, Rule of Law & Accountability

 In speeches like the recent Victory Day message, Rahman demonstrates:

-• Inclusive address beyond party lines — greeting farmers, laborers, professionals, intellectuals, and citizens regardless of political affiliation.
+• Inclusive address beyond party lines — greeting farmers, labourers, professionals, intellectuals, and citizens regardless of political affiliation.

 • National narrative framing — situating BNP’s struggle within the larger story of Bangladesh’s emancipation and sovereignty.